 The other bacteria that causes brown spots to appear on orchid leaves is Acidovorax avenae, or Pseudomonas.
 Acidovorax avenae causes bacterial brown spot in orchids.

 Warm conditions with high levels of humidity encourage the growth and spread of Acidovorax avenae.
-This bacteria is found in the exudate of infected orchid leaves.
+This bacteria is found in the exudate, or drainage, from infected orchid leaves.
 It spreads from orchid to orchid through splashing water.
 Infected plants in close proximity can also spread the bacteria.

-What Are The Signs of Bacterial Soft and Brown Rot in Orchids?
+What Are The Signs of Bacterial Brown Rot in Orchids?

 The wet spot will have a foul-smelling odor.
 Once the brown rot takes over the orchid leaf, the orchid leaf becomes soft, brown and slimy.